srlinuxamericas/N92-evpn/README.md

 ## Lab Environment

-A Nokia team member will provide you with a card that contains:
+A Nokia team member will provide you with a sheet that contains:
 - your group and VM ID
 - SSH credentials to the VM instance
 - URL of this repo